mysqljs/mysql/Readme.md

 listener, a stack trace is printed and your process is killed.

 **tl;dr:** This module does not want you to to deal with silent failures.
-You should always provide callbacks for all your method calls.
-If you want to ignore this advice and suppress unhanded errors, you can do this:
+You should always provide callbacks to your method calls.
+If you want to ignore this advice and suppress unhandled errors, you can do this:

 ```js
 // I am Chuck Noris: